Hal Van Ryswyk Research

 Solar energy conversion, self-assembling molecular systems, energy and electron transfer

 My interests span analytical chemistry, inorganic chemistry, surface science, and sold-state materials science.
 Current research in the Van Ryswyk group centers around three major thrusts:

 - Lead levels in soil from vehicle emissions.
 Lead in soil from vehicle emissions is a leading cause of childhood lead poisoning in southern California.
 We developed a service-learning module for the general chemistry course at HMC wherein our first-year students work with local fifth- and sixth-grade students to determine lead levels in soil throughout our community.
-We utilize statistical sampling methods, GPS mapping, microwave-assisted digestion, and atomic absorption analysis in a preliminary study of soil at the Bernard Field Station adjacent to old U.S. Route 66 in Claremont.
-We are working with Vista del Valle, Oakmont, Mountain View, and Sumner elementary schools in the Claremont Unified School District.
-See the Vista del Valle – Harvey Mudd College Collaboration in Science, Mathematics, and Writing for more information.
+We utilized statistical sampling methods, GPS mapping, microwave-assisted digestion, and atomic absorption analysis in a preliminary study of soil at the Bernard Field Station adjacent to old U.S. Route 66 in Claremont.
+We have worked with Vista del Valle, Oakmont, Mountain View, and Sumner elementary schools in the Claremont Unified School District to map the lead content of their playgrounds.